 A. A grammar course

+ENG 230 Modern English Grammar

+OR

 WRI 230 Modern English Grammar

 B. A substantial internship in writing (with approval of the Director)

 WRI 484 Internship Seminar (2cr)

 OR

 WRI 485 Creative Writing Internship (1-8cr)

 (See also English/Creative Writing Major within the English Department, section 3.2.07.2.3)

-3.2.27.3

-Minor in Creative Writing
+3.2.27.3 Minor in Creative Writing

 The Creative Writing Minor permits students with a strong interest in writing to combine this interest with study in other fields.
-The minor gives the student an opportunity to write extensively in a variety of genres and to pursue a culminating internship or Senior Portfolio.
+The minor gives the student an opportunity to write extensively in a variety of genres that culminates in a capstone senior portfolio.

 Grades: Students must pass courses with a grade of C or better to count toward fulfillment of the minor.

 Total Credit Hours: Students must earn a minimum of 22 credit hours in writing and English to fulfill the minor requirements.

 I. Course Requirements:

-A. The following course:
+A. Four (4) credit hours of the following course (introductory):

-WRI 140 Creative Writing: Introduction B. Two courses from the following:
+WRI 140 Creative Writing: Introduction

+B. Eight (8) credit hours from the following:

 WRI 210 Creative Writing: Playwriting

 WRI 211 Creative Writing: Poetry

 WRI 212 Creative Writing: Fiction

 WRI 213 Creative Writing: Creative Nonfiction

-\\Course may be applied to only one requirement block.

 WRI 320 Environmental Writing

-C. One course from the following:
+C. Four (4) credit hours from the following:

 ENG 140 Introduction to Reading and Writing about Literature and Culture

 ENG 151 Introduction to Fiction

 ENG 155 Introduction to Reading Poetry

 ENG 210 Autobiography and Biography: Selves and Others

 ENG 251 Introduction to Modern Theatre

 ENG 265-268 The Novel

 ENG 330 Linguistics and History of the English Language: An Introduction and Survey

 WRI 301 Reading Genre and Form

 Other courses in ENG, WRI, or LAN with appropriate focus and approval of the Director

-D. One other four-credit writing-intensive creative writing course.
+D. Four (4) credit hours from a writing-intensive creative writing (WRI) course.

+E. Two (2) credit hours from the following course (capstone):

+WRI 419 Senior Writing Portfolio

 II.
-Additional Requirement: Students must complete one of the following two options:

-A. A substantial internship in writing (with approval of the Director):

-WRI 484 Internship Seminar (2cr)

-OR

-WRI 485 Creative Writing Internship (1-8cr)

-B. Or a senior portfolio:
+Recommended: